 An ISA is a tax free savings account.
 Unlike normal savings accounts, tax will not be deducted from your interest.
-This is not the case with an ordinary Newcastle Building Society account (unless of course you are a non tax payer).
+This is not the case with a standard Newcastle Building Society savings account (unless of course you are a non tax payer).

 You can only invest a set amount each tax year.

 Everyone in the UK is given a tax free savings allowance each year.
 In order to take advantage of this you must take out an ISA.
 You can earn more savings interest with an ISA because you won't pay tax.

 ISAs can only be provided by authorised ISA Managers.
 Newcastle Building Society has obtained the relevant authorisation and we offer a range of cash ISAs.
 As an ISA Manager, Newcastle Building Society

 is responsible for ensuring your ISA complies with, and is operated in accordance with, the Terms and Conditions specified by HM Revenue and Customs.

 In the case of stocks and shares ISAs, we will refer you to Newcastle Financial Services Ltd (NFSL) who are authorised to advise you on a range of stocks and shares ISAs.